M1chiel/N26csv2qif/README.md

 ```

 # note
-The script isn't nicely done as I am a beginner in Python, however it does what it should do.
+The script can be improved as I am a beginner in Python, however it does what it should do.
 Feel free to improve the code.